awslabs/sagemaker-debugger/README.md

 ```

 That's it!
 When you configure the `sagemaker_simple_estimator`,
-you designate the `entry_point` to your training script python file.
+you simply specify the `entry_point` to your training script python file.
 When you run the `sagemaker_simple_estimator.fit()` API,
 Amazon SageMaker will automatically monitor your training job for you with the `Rule`s specified and create a `CloudWatch` event that tracks the status of the `Rule`,
 so you can take any action based on them.

-If you want greater configuration and control, see [SageMaker page](docs/sagemaker.md) for more information.
+If you want a greater configuration and control, see [Running SageMaker jobs with Amazon SageMaker Debugger](docs/sagemaker.md) for more information.

 ### Running Locally
 Requires Python 3.6+ and this example uses tf.keras.